Lectito

 fetch_and_parse

-Fetch URL and extract article.
+Fetch a URL and extract an article with default configuration.

 pub async fn fetch_and_parse(url: &str) -> Result<Article>